syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ## Form Controls

 You can add and manipulate the text Box, option button, check box and combo box controls into the worksheet.
-These controls enables to create forms which are very user friendly.
+These controls enable to create forms which are very user friendly.

 N> Support for Active X Form controls is not yet available.